sarahalang/alchemical-dictionaries/2026-ambix_arabicTerms/README.md

 - Lang, S. (2025).
 "Towards a Data-Driven History of Lexicography: Two Alchemical Dictionaries in TEI-XML." *Journal of Open Humanities Data*, 11: 20, pp. 1–6.
 DOI: [10.5334/johd.303](https://doi.org/10.5334/johd.303).

-For all other references cited in this README, please consult the publications listed above.
+For references, please consult the publications listed above.
+This documentation was created with the help of Claude Opus 4.6.